Lymphadenectomy is surgery to remove

 lymph nodes.
 A lymphadenectomy, also called lymph node

-dissection, may be done to examine certain lymph nodes for
+dissection, may be done to examine the pelvic and para-aortic lymph nodes for

 endometrial cancer cells.
 The removal and examination

 of the cancerous lymph nodes will determine the exact

 stage and grade of the cancer and may reduce the spread of the disease.
 The